-If you deliberately break the rules, you may be sent to bed early, you may be made to sit reading a book when others are having evening activities or playing outside.
+If you deliberately break the rules, you may be given a 'time-out'; made to sit reading a book when others are having evening activities or playing outside.

 If you persist in talking during silent reading, you may be asked to read your book outside the dormitory, so that others can read in peace and if you are persistently noisy after lights out, you may be asked to move into a different dormitory.